kjspring/stress-detection-wearable-devices/README.md

 3. Clean and process the raw data using the [Neurokit2](https://github.com/neuropsychology/NeuroKit) library.
 The processing includes filtering, finding peaks, and other necessary steps to prepare the data for further analysis and model training.
 5. Selected differentiable features based on graphical analysis
 	* 'EDA_Phasic'
-6. **Computing features**: The `compute_features` function was used to compute the mean and standard deviation of EDA over different time intervals (5 and 10 minutes) using the rolling function.
-This function was then applied to each dataframe in the list.
-9. **Standardization**: The data was standardized using the `MinMaxScaler` from the `sklearn.preprocessing` library.
+6. **Standardization**: The data was standardized using the `MinMaxScaler` from the `sklearn.preprocessing` library.
 The scaler was applied to the computed features for each subject.
-10. **Train-test split and downsampling**: The data was split into training, testing, and validation sets by subject.
+7. **Train-test split and downsampling**: The data was split into training, testing, and validation sets by subject.
 The dataset was then downsampled to a target frequency of 4 Hz.
 The train-test split was performed using a 80-20 ratio, and the remaining training data was further split into training and validation sets with a 75-25 ratio.
-11. **Data generators**: Data generators were created using the `TimeseriesGenerator` from the `tensorflow.keras.preprocessing.sequence` library.
+8. **Data generators**: Data generators were created using the `TimeseriesGenerator` from the `tensorflow.keras.preprocessing.sequence` library.
 The generators were created for training, validation, and testing data with a sequence length of 5 minutes and a batch size of 64.

 After preprocessing, the dataset is ready for model training.